 Auto return the buyer to your website

 With Auto return for PayPal payments, buyers are not required to click a button to return to your website after they complete their payments with PayPal.
-Auto Return applies to all PayPal Payments Standards payment buttons, including Buy Now, Shopping Cart, Subscription, Gift Certificate, and Donate buttons.
+Auto Return applies to all PayPal Payments Standards payment buttons, including Buy Now, Shopping Cart, Subscription, and Donate buttons.

 Auto Return shortens the checkout flow and immediately brings your buyers back to your website upon payment completion.
 To set up Auto Return, you need to turn it on in your PayPal account profile and enter the return URL that will be used to redirect your buyers back to your site.
 For more information on how to enable this feature in your PayPal account, see Auto return in the Merchant setup and administration guide.

 If you are using the Subscriptions Password Management feature, you must make sure that Auto return is disabled in order to display the PayPal-generated username and password to the subscriber.

 Note: You can use Auto return with subscriptions, which is a separate feature from Subscriptions Password Management.

 With Auto return turned on in your account profile, you can set the value of the

 return HTML variable on individual transactions, which overrides the value of the return URL stored in your PayPal account profile.
 For example, you might want to redirect payers to a URL on your site that is specific to that person, perhaps with a session-id or other transaction-related data included in the URL.

 To set the return URL for individual transactions, include the